Australian Victoria principle women lawyer talking to mother and daughter about Wills & Estate planning.

 OUR EXPERTISE

-Standard Will
+Simple Will

 FAQ’S ABOUT STANDARD WILLS

-- executors and trustees
+- Who will act as executors and trustees

-- guardianship of minor children
+- Guardianship of minor children

-- succession of family trusts and companies
+- Any succession plans for family trusts or companies

-- funeral wishes -
+- Your funeral and memorial wishes

-We suggest you see an Estate Planning lawyer to prepare your Will to ensure that it is legally valid and specific to your circumstances.
+• We suggest you see an Estate Planning lawyer to prepare your Will to ensure that it is legally valid and specific to your circumstances.

 An Estate Planning lawyer will make sure that your Will is drafted in accordance with the required legislation as well as ensure that it is executed correctly.

-A Will does not transfer ownership of all of your assets.
+• A Will does not transfer ownership of all of your assets.
 Only assets in your personal sole name will form the assets of your estate and can be distributed by your Will.
 Your assets that are not covered by your Will are known as non-estate assets.

 Please contact us for a discussion on what assets your Will does and does not cover.

-If you are in a de facto relationship or have been married, separated or divorced then it is important that you speak with an Estate Planning lawyer when making your Will or to review your current Will.
+• If you are in a de facto relationship or have been married, separated or divorced then it is important that you speak with an Estate Planning lawyer when making your Will or to review your current Will.

-As a general rule, you are free to make your Will as you see fit.
+• As a general rule, you are free to make your Will as you see fit.
 However, it is possible that someone may 'challenge' your Will and make a claim for provision out of your estate.

-The executor is the person nominated by you to be in charge of the administration of your estate following your death.
+• The executor is the person nominated by you to be in charge of the administration of your estate following your death.

 The general duties of an executor include: